DeanAyalon/fms-docker/readme.md

 The final image is for private use only!

 ## Post-Installation
+### Image Modification
+If after having built an FMS image, you want to modify the image, such as modifying the configurations, updating the certificates, and custom installations - You do not need to go through the installation process all over again.

+- `docker compose up -d modify` will create an `fms-prep` container based on your existing 'final' FMS image, and bind it to the same mounts and ports as the prep service.
+- After having modified the fms-prep container, simply use the [image script](./prep/image.sh) again to commit the modified version into the final image.

+The image script will prompt, asking whether you would like to save the existing version tag<br>
+By default, the previous version is tagged as `IMAGE:TAG-prev`

 ### Backup
 The FileMaker Server backup directories (ClonesOnly, Backups) and the external files (RC_Data_FMS) use bind mounts, so that they are not saved within the Docker volume assigned for FMS.